 Why Are Privacy Rights Important?

 Personal data is imperative to how many live their lives.
-If everything you did was out in public – would you act like yourself?
+If everything you did was public, would you act like yourself?

 It’s not just a privacy issues, but a free speech issue.
 Privacy is sometimes key to speaking on sensitive topics.